AhsanJay/React-APP-Example-/README.md

+to run this project first
+npm install // to install all dependencies then npm run dev // to run app and npm run server // to run server this react app is running on json server

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.